 - User Profile Path: Indicates the path to the user profile folder.
 For personal user profiles, type \\computer_name\share\%username% .
 For mandatory profile, replace %username% with profile_name

-- Logon Script Name: It is possible to use a path leading to the user's local computer, or a UNC path leading to a shared folder on a network server.
+- Login Script Name: It is possible to use a path leading to the user's local computer, or a UNC path leading to a shared folder on a network server.

 Windows NT also allows users to be managed by group, meaning it can define sets of users with the same type of permissions by sorting them into categories.

 - Local groups: Give users permission to access a network resource.
-They also serve to give users rights to perform system tasks (like changing the time, backing up and recovering files, etc.) There are preset local groups.
+They also serve to give users rights to perform system tasks (like changing the time, backing up and recovering files, etc.).